I’ve just added speech recognition to Sentence Weaver. Check it out here!

 Pascaline: Hi, Catherine, how are you?

-(Is it rude to say Great! (or Good!) in France?
+(Is it rude to say Great! (or Good!) in French?
 With the exclamation mark?)

 That’s my second question.

 - I’m stuck on the difference between bonne soirée and bonsoir

 - I can’t figure out the meaning of Duolingo’s color coding, or its skill charts, or the rules that govern when I get to move on to learning words for food; nor do I know what an ‘xp’ goal is or what “60/20” means in relation to my xp goal, or whether it’s good or bad that I have “6 hours left.”
 Six hours left till what, exactly?

 The plan seems to be for me to carry on learning (or “strengthening“?)
 Lessons 1, 2, 3, and 4 until a time to be determined, and not by me.

 Maybe you have to know when to say bonne soirée before they let you learn the French word for bread.